cfpb/design-system/docs/components/item-introductions.md

 secondary_section: Layout options
 description: The item introduction component is a variation of the [](https://cfpb.github.io/design-manual/global-elements/text-introductions.html)text introduction.
-It's used on pages found in filterable lists, such as blog posts, press releases, or documents.
+It's used on learn and document detail pages found through filterable lists.
+Examples of pages that use item introductions include blog posts, press releases, and documents.
 variation_groups:
   - variation_group_name: Standard item introduction
     variations: